MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/simple-enterprise-integration.md

 ### API Management

 Use the API Management Basic, Standard, or Premium tiers.
-These tiers offer a production service level agreement (SLA) and support scaleout within the Azure region.
+These tiers offer a production service level agreement (SLA) and support scale out within the Azure region.
 Throughput capacity for API Management is measured in *units*.
-Each pricing tier has a maximum scaleout.
-The Premium tier also supports scaleout across multiple Azure regions.
+Each pricing tier has a maximum scale out.
+The Premium tier also supports scale out across multiple Azure regions.
 Choose your tier based on your feature set and the level of required throughput.
 For more information, see
 [API Management pricing][apim-pricing] and [Capacity of an Azure API Management instance][apim-capacity].

 Each Azure API Management instance has a default domain name, which is a subdomain of `azure-api.net` &mdash for example, `contoso.azure-api.net`.
 Consider configuring a [custom domain][apim-domain] for your organization.